theme-ontology/theming/README.md

 Collaborate on files or create a directory with your name and work on files in private here.
 Any published stories (books, movies, tv shows, ...) are welcome.
 Use themes that are already defined in the first hand.
-Use the search tools on the main page.
+Use the search tools on the "themes" page at the url above.
 Invent new themes when needed.

 ### /canon